jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

     injection here as well.

- 2. To solve the second issue and make our app adaptable to growing number of classes we can use the `Repository` data access pattern.
+ 2. To solve the second issue and make our app adaptable to the growing number of classes we can use the `Repository` data access pattern.